darkmash-org/StatmanAPI/README.md

 ## Features :

   - Rerolls the previous status configs..
+[On Stopping]

 ## Use :